PalmTree: Learning an Assembly Language Model for Instruction Embedding: Design of

 \autoref{figure:system} presents the design of \codename.
 It consists of three components: Instruction Pair Sampling, Tokenization, and Language Model Training.
 The main component (Assembly Language Model) of the system is based on the BERT model~\cite{devlin2019bert}.
 After the training process, we use mean pooling of the hidden states of the second last layer of the BERT model as instruction embedding.
 The Instruction Pair Sampling component is responsible for sampling instruction pairs from binaries based on control flow and def-use relations.

 Then, in the second component, the instruction pair is split into tokens.
 Tokens can be opcode, registers, intermediate numbers, strings, symbols, etc. Special tokens such as strings and memory offsets are encoded and compressed in this step.
 After that, as introduced earlier, we train the BERT model using the following three tasks: MLM (Masked Language Model), CWP (Context Window Prediction), and Def-Use Prediction (DUP).
 After the model has been trained, we use the trained language model for instruction embedding generation.
+In general, the tokenization strategy and MLM will help us address the first challenge in Section \ref{subsection:challenges}, and CWP and DUP can help us address the second challenge.

 In Section~\ref{section: Input Generation}, we introduce how we construct two kinds of instruction pairs.
-In Section~\ref{subsection:Tokenization}, we introduce our tokenization and token normalization.
+In Section~\ref{subsection:Tokenization}, we introduce our tokenization process.
 Then, we introduce how we design different training tasks to pre-train a comprehensive assembly language model for instruction embedding in Section \ref{section: Architecture}.